A Loving Parents Are Remembered On This Day Called Father’s Day

 Apart from this, my father used to work in the evening hours after his eight hours of duty at the factory.

 He made different types of wooden furniture with good quality wood.
-This too was in high demand because of the carpentry skill and the reasonable prices.
+This too was in high demand because of carpentry skills and reasonable prices.

 Through their dedicated life, all the children got educated and are settled in different parts of the world.
 By the grace of God, all are in the Christian faith.